kleighedwards/Presidents/README.md

     into the text field at the bottom of the page and clicking the "Submit" button.

       - If the user wanted to view George Washington, for example, they would input 1 into the text field.
+      - If the user inputs an invalid term number (i.e. 55) the program will notify them of their mistake and they will be allowed to re-enter a valid term number into the text field.

   - The user may also cycle through all 44 Presidents by selecting the "Next" and "Previous" buttons.